mars885/hilt-binder/README.md

 }
 ````

-Obviously, the `PicassoImageLoader` instance will also be **scoped** to the `FragmentComponent`, unlike the `AndroidLogger` instance.
-With the `PicassoImageLoader` example, the library simply leverages the fact that every scope is associated with its corresponding component, therefore, there is no need to specify it again using the `installIn` parameter.
+Obviously, the `AndroidLogger` instance will also be **scoped** to the `FragmentComponent`, unlike the `PicassoImageLoader` instance.
+With the `AndroidLogger` example, the library simply leverages the fact that every scope is associated with its corresponding component, therefore, there is no need to specify it again using the `installIn` parameter.

 #### Custom

-Installing a binding into a custom component is similar to installing it into a predefined component: either annotate the type with a custom component's scope annotation (if the type needs to be **scoped**) or use the `installIn` and the `customComponent` parameters of the `BindType` annotation.
+To install a binding into a custom component, assign `BindType.Component.CUSTOM` as the value of the `installIn` parameter and specify a class of the custom component itself through the `customComponent` parameter.
+It should be mentioned that, unlike with predefined components, simply specifying a scope of the custom component won't work, since it's impossible to infer a class of the custom component from its scope annotation.
 For example, take a look at the following code:

  ````kotlin
 // A custom component's scope annotation